Breast Reconstruction Options

 Maintain a relationship with your aesthetic plastic surgeon

 For safety, as well as the most beautiful and healthy outcome, it’s important to return to your plastic surgeon’s office for follow-up evaluation at prescribed times and whenever you notice any changes.
 Do not hesitate to contact your surgeon when you have any questions or concerns.

 The cost of breast reconstruction surgery varies from doctor to doctor and from one geographic area to another.

 Because of a federal law passed in 1998, all insurance carriers are required to cover breast reconstruction for patients who have a diagnosis of breast cancer in the United States.
 While this dictates that breast reconstruction is a covered benefit, there may be variable costs associated with breast reconstruction based on your insurance, your co-pay costs and any applicable coinsurance fees.
-Michael P. Vincent MD FACS and Brent C. Faulkner MD participate with almost all health insurance plans including Medicare and many HMO programs.
+The practice of Michael P. Vincent MD FACS participates with almost all health insurance plans including Medicare and many HMO programs.

 Breast reconstruction after prophylactic (preventive) mastectomy is often covered as long as the patient is deemed at high risk for breast cancer (a patient with a significant family history of breast cancer or who has tested positive for the BRCA gene).